Sayitobar/Genome-Detector/README.md

 2. Headers/categories row should have "CHROM" at it's first cell.
 Keyword can be changed in settings.
 (As the headers rows index is not known, we must find it by searching some keywords in each row)
 3. Headers/categories row should have "POS" at the cell/column, where positions of mutations are displayed.
 Keyword can be changed in settings.
 4. Numbers under the positions column may have ONLY "." which make reading more easy (like 132.681).
 Cell will be read as an integer value.
-5. All files should be in Excel Workbook "_.xlsx" format (not .xls or not "Strict Open XML Spreadsheet" as it has the same suffix .xlsx)
+5. All files should be in Excel Workbook ".xlsx" format (not .xls or not "Strict Open XML Spreadsheet" as it has the same suffix .xlsx)
 6. There mustn't be a highlighted/edited cell in a row under the final row.
 (For example, last row is row number 351, you accidently highlighted row 462.
 Code thinks there are more data in row 462, therefore it crashes.)